 Help develop a series of 3D neurosurgical anatomy video-lectures taught by our faculty and prepare them for worldwide divulgation.

 At the UCSF Skull Base & Cerebrovascular laboratory, we are committed to teach and share the cutting edge neurosurgical techniques to the widest audience we can reach.
 The laboratory produces an average of 3Gb of high-definition 3D photographs that depict complex anatomy and surgical approaches.
-We use the best photographs of our virtual library to generate highly educative 3D lectures, which take place in a monthly basis.
+We use the best photographs of our virtual library to generate highly educative 3D lectures, which take place on a monthly basis.

 3D Neurosurgical anatomy series.
 Monthly.
-Directed to comprehensive study of the surgical anatomy relevant to a specific approach, including a stepwise review of the technique and critical structures.
+Directed comprehensive study of the surgical anatomy relevant to a specific approach, including a stepwise review of the technique and critical structures.
 Faculty: Dr. Benet.
 Directed to Neurosurgery residents, Open to current research fellows.

 Laboratory meeting review.
 The research innovations of the laboratory are thoroughly reviewed.
 The surgical anatomy, literature review and alternative techniques to the innovative approach are described.
 Lecturer: active research fellows.
 Closed to laboratory active fellows and observers.

 3D Anterolateral Skull Base Surgery Course (hands-on).
 Once a year, the UCSF Skull Base and Cerebrovascular laboratory partners with Stryker to organize an international Hands-on cadaveric course for OHNS and Neurosurgery senior residents.
 Faculty: Dr Ivan El-Sayed, Arnau Benet, Philip Theodosopoulous, Michael McDermott, Michael T Lawton.
 Participants upon registration, Open to active research fellows of the laboratory.